-The Good Therapy website describes it as “an educational, alternative approach to traditional therapy” provided through group workshop trainings.
-In these trainings, workshop leaders facilitate a “hypnotic trance state” in participants to help them set aside their self-doubt, self-criticism, and negative self-talk.
+Zatzick and Johnson (1997) describe it as an educational, alternative approach to traditional therapy provided through group workshop trainings.
+In these trainings, workshop leaders facilitate a “hypnotic trance” in participants to help them set aside their self-doubt, self-criticism, and negative self-talk.
 This state is believed to make it easier for participants to enhance their own awareness and accept all aspects of themselves.

 This is an alternative approach and there is little evidence to determine whether it is as effective as other forms of therapy, but if it’s something that interests you there is no harm in trying it!

 Now that we know what self-acceptance is and how it can benefit us, we can move on to another important question: What does self-acceptance look like?
 How do we know when we have “reached” self-acceptance?

 Marquita Herald (2015) from the Emotionally Resilient Living website puts it this way:

 “Can you look in the mirror and truly accept the unique, wonderful work-in-progress person staring back at you?”

 You will know that you have achieved your goal of self-acceptance when you can look at yourself in the mirror and accept every last bit of what makes you who you are, and when you no longer try to mitigate, ignore, or explain away any perceived faults or flaws—physical or otherwise.